vvanglro/cf-clearance/README.md

 ## Warning
 Please use interface mode, You must add headless=False.
-If you use it on linux, use XVFB.
+If you use it on linux or docker, use XVFB.

 ## Install